allegroai/clearml-docs/docs/clearml_agent.md

 ### Setting worker schedules in the configuration file

-Set a schedule for a worker using configuration file options (which can also be inputted in the [configuration vault](webapp/webapp_profile.md#configuration-vault)).
+Set a schedule for a worker using configuration file options.
 The options are:

 :::warning
 Only use one of these properties